Porsche 968: 968 CS (Club Sport)

 All Club Sports had black interiors with simpler door cards similar to the 944.
 Due to the reduction in the number of electrical items the wiring loom was reduced in complexity which saved weight and also the battery was replaced with a smaller one, again reducing weight.
 With the no frills approach meaning less weight, as well as the optimising of the suspension, Porsche could focus media attention on the Club Sport variants fast road and track abilities.
 This helped to slightly bolster the flagging sales figures in the mid-1990s.
 The Club Sport variant achieved a 'Performance Car Of The Year' award in 1993 from Performance Car magazine in the UK.
 Club Sport models were only officially available in the UK, Europe, Japan & Australia, although "grey market" cars found their way elsewhere.
 The declared weight of the 968 CS is 1320 kg, ~100 kg lighter than the regular 968.
 Acceleration from a standstill to 97 km/h takes 5.6 seconds and top speed is 260 km/h.

+Out of a total of 1538 cars produced by Porsche, 1232 were registered as 968 CS.
+The remaining 306 cars were registered as "968 Sport" (see below).

 A UK-only version called "968 Sport", was offered in 1994 and 1995, and was essentially a Club Sport model (it uses CS chassis numbers) with various model year 1994 option packs to create the P35 "CS UK Luxury Pack".
 This added an alarm, power windows / mirrors, electric release boot, central locking, sunroof and cloth comfort front and rear seats (the same front seats were a non cost option on the CS).
 With the added electrics the larger wiring loom was used.
 At £32,995, the 968 Sport was priced £4,500 lower than the standard 968, but had most of the latter's desirable "luxuries" and consequently outsold it by a large margin (306 of the 968 Sport models compared to 40 standard 968 coupés).